AGRICULTURE & FORESTRY

 In Providence County, farmers and forest land owners care about the quality of our water and soil resources.
 The Northern Conservation District (NRICD) provides assistance to them through the Farm, Forest and Open Space Program, and financial and technical assistance through our partners at the USDA, Natural Resources Conservation Service (NRCS).

 Many farmers and forest land owners are eligible for USDA-NRCS programs that provide free technical assistance and funding for implementing conservation practices on their land.
-If you are interested in more information, please contact Kate Sayles or Cassius Spears.
+If you are interested in more information, please check out the Healthy Lands RI website, or contact Kate Sayles or Cassius Spears.

 - Kate Sayles, Agriculture and Forestry Program Manager